LapTQ/hello-cpp/summaries/do-and-dont.md

 ## Using `std:string` and `std::string_view`

-* ⚠️ Don't pass a `std::string` to a function by value.
-Because, it will make an expensive copy.
-* ✅ Use `std::string_view` when passing a string to a function by value for read-only access purpose to avoid expensive copy.
 * ✅ To view a substring of a string, use `std::string_view` with `.remove_prefix()` and `.remove_suffix()`.
 * Initialize a `std::string_view`:
     * ❌ Don't initialize with a `std::string` **literal**.
 Because, the temporary `std::string` literal will be destroyed at the end of the statement: